 In order to find relevant and quality articles, the agency looked at the following:

-The intent of the article (which in this case is to teach someone how to make a Cuban sandwich) The structure of the narrative itself, and whether it’s detailed enough to have all the information needed to deliver on the user’s intent
+The intent of the article (which in this case is to teach someone how to make a Cuban sandwich) The structure of the narrative itself, and whether it’s detailed enough to have all the information needed to deliver on the user’s intentThe agency developed a systematic approach to streamline this process so they could quickly identify relevant articles and use their combined structures for inspiration.
+They created and utilized the following workflow:

-They opened the first link in the top 10 SERPs They looked to make sure it aligns with the intent of “How to make a Cuban sandwich” If so, they copied its structure to Google Sheets They repeated this process with every other article ranking in the top 10 slots for the target keyword, giving them a full list of subheads that their competition used They removed any duplicate titles from the list, creating a single detailed outline
+They opened the first link in the top 10 SERPs They looked to make sure it aligns with the intent of “How to make a Cuban sandwich” If so, they copied its structure to Google Sheets They repeated this process with every other article ranking in the top 10 slots for the target keyword, giving them a full list of subheads that their competition used They removed any duplicate titles from the list, creating a single detailed outline3.
+FAQ Block

 In order to add unique content to help the post rank well, the agency wanted to add a dedicated section featuring questions and answers.
 This can help the bakery client rank for additional secondary keywords in the SERPs or appear in featured snippets.
 You can also add FAQPage markup to have these questions displayed as a snippet in search.